youwe-tutorials/dbq/Draft/ProposolGitHub.md

 Can you imagine any one of the above is finalised in a single shot, or only one person is involved in giving it a final shape?

 No, a big **NO**.
 That never happens.
-Even a small document, like an office memo or a notice undergoes number of revisions and every task involves mutiple persons.
+Even a small document, like an office memo or a notice undergoes a number of revisions and every task involves multiple persons.

-Same is the case with any publicaton, technical report, research report, thesis, academic report, convocation address.
+Same is the case with any publication, technical report, research report, thesis, academic report, convocation address.

-Most of us, most of the time maintaing various revisions by giving appropriate names (enjoy Comic in Fig 1 below), and sending latest edition / version to other involved (through pen-drive or e-mails) for incorporating in their work or for review.
+Most of us, most of the time maintaining various revisions by giving appropriate names (enjoy Comic in Fig 1 below), and sending latest edition / version to other involved (through pen-drive or e-mails) for incorporating in their work or for review.

-Fig 1 gives a snapshot of the current scenario followed by most of people.
+Fig 1 gives a snapshot of the current scenario followed by most people.

 ![Normal way to manage revisions](https://phdcomics.com/comics/archive/phd101212s.gif)

-Is this a right approach?
+Is this the right approach?

 Definitely no.